SFB-ELAINE/WebProv/README.md

 ## Deployment

-The frontend and backend are automatically deployed when `tags` are pushed to the repo.
-The following sections describe how to push a new `tag` how this deployment process was set up.
+The frontend and backend are automatically deployed when `tags` are pushed to the repo using [GitHub Actions](https://github.com/features/actions).
+The following sections describe how to push a new `tag` since the CI handles the rest!
+If you want to learn more about the deployment process, you can check out the CI files in `.github/workflows/`.

 ### 1. Set the new version